Emotional Learning Style: How to Let Feelings Help Learning

 We all have different personalities.
 What we like and dislike affects everything we do including learning and teaching.
 IF your child’s emotional needs for learning match your needs, you’ll be all set.
 However, you may need to think about your child’s needs to help your child learn effectively.

 There are five parts to a child’s emotional learning style.
-Look at each of the pieces to see what your child’s emotional learning style might be.
+Look at each of the pieces in order to see what your child’s emotional learning style might be.

 Emotional Learning Style : Level of Motivation – This is your child’s ability to work independently, in a self-driven manner, towards a desired goal or outcome.
-Some kids are highly motivated to complete their schoolwork, almost to a point of being ‘driven’.
+Some kids have high motivation to complete their schoolwork, almost to a point of being ‘driven’.
 Other children are not internally motivated to complete tasks on their own at any level.
 Your child’s internal level of motivation may require incentives if your child’s individual motivation level is low.
 Interest may be lifted through unit studies your child chooses too, especially when they are in an area of high interest.

-Emotional Learning Style : Persistence – Your child’s ability to continuously engage in an activity until it is completed or correct is persistence.
+Emotional Learning Style : Persistence – Your child’s ability to continuously engage in an activity until it is complete or correct is persistence.
 Learners with low levels of persistence will “give up” quickly if they are not successful in completing a task.
 Other learners persist to a point of obsession to complete tasks or to complete them perfectly.
-The higher your child’s level of persistence is, the more willing he will be to work on a learning task until it is mastered.
-Persistence can be encouraged with motivational tools.
-Lots of positive recognition for any degree of progress can encourage persistence too.
+The higher your child’s level of persistence is, the more willing he is to work on a learning task until he masters it.
+Persistence is encouraged with motivational tools.
+Give lots of positive recognition for any degree of progress so that you can encourage persistence.

 Emotional Learning Style : Responsibility – The Hyperdictionary defines this as: a form of trustworthiness; the trait of being answerable to someone for something or being responsible for one’s conduct.
 For a learner, this would be the learner’s ability to take control of and follow through on his own learning tasks.